Project

 It seems that default configurations of postgresql are not optimal.
 We need to add some optimizations to our packages

 Added by Nicolas PERRON about 13 years ago.
-Updated over 7 years ago.
+Updated almost 8 years ago.

 Status: